shahiro770/MaxBipartiteMatcher/README.md

 99  -1
 ```

-Now to my shock, the algorithm matched all but 1 vertex for both X and Y.
+Now to my shock, the program matched all but 1 vertex for both X and Y.
-It also took around 2.87 milliseconds, probably attesting to the algorithm's O(mn) time complexity (though I don't know enough about time complexity to say if this is efficient).
+It also took around 2.87 milliseconds, attesting to the algorithm's O(mn) time complexity (though I don't know enough about time complexity to say if this is efficient).
 While there's no hope of me drawing this out to verify correctness, I'd wager 99 matches is probably a maximum matching.

 Hopefully these examples were interesting enough to show off the power of this algorithm.
 Thank you for reading.